11

 Correct Answer: B

 Learning Point: Albuminuria >300 mg/g (A3 category) indicates severely increased albuminuria.
-The CONFIDENCE trial specifically studied patients like this and showed superior outcomes with combination finerenone + empagliflozin.
+CONFIDENCE (Agarwal NEJM 2025, PMID 40470996) studied this population and showed combination finerenone + empagliflozin produced approximately 29% greater UACR reduction than finerenone alone and approximately 32% greater than empagliflozin alone (between-arm comparator deltas at 180 days).

 CONFIDENCE Trial-Informed Treatment Plan